Alternative Amenity Programming for Your Community

 Zoom is one of the most popular video conferencing tools with over 200 million active users.
 The free version of the platform is quite easy to set-up and is available on the greatest number of mobile, desktop and tablet devices.
 The free version also allows the organizer to host up to 100 attendees per meeting or event, enable screen sharing and control who has access to the event.
 At this tier, each meeting and event is limited to 40 minutes.

-Skype, a Microsoft product, is one of the oldest, free video conferencing platforms available and allows up to 50 attendees to join your call at one time.
+Teams, a Microsoft product, is a free video conferencing platforms available and allows up to 100 attendees to join your call at one time.
 Similar to Zoom, the host(s) are able to share their screens with the entire group and creating a new account for the service is extremely easy.
-As an added bonus, there is no time limit regarding the duration of your Skype event and the end-to-end encryption of your call is more secure compared to other platforms.
+As an added bonus, there is no time limit regarding the duration of your Teams event and the end-to-end encryption of your call is more secure compared to other platforms.

-Now it’s time to figure out which virtual events will work best for your building.
+Now it’s time to figure out which virtual events will work best for your community.

 Plan a Virtual Happy HourWhen the work day ends, many people enjoy winding down at happy hour with their friends or coworkers.
-However, with the closure of indoor dining across New York City, visiting the local watering hole is no longer an easy option.
-Instead, try offering your residents a platform to attend a virtual happy hour to hang out and imbibe with their neighbors.
+Why not extend this opportunity to your fellow board members and residents from the comfort of your homes?
+Try offering your residents a platform to attend a virtual happy hour to hang out and imbibe with their neighbors.
 To make it even more fun, consider choosing a theme for the happy hour event.
 Creative ideas to liven up your virtual happy hour might include a specific decade (think 80’s night or Prohibition-era), a craft beer-only event, a wine and cheese night or maybe a margarita party.

 Oprah Magazine recently published an in-depth guide on how to host a virtual happy hour along with a variety of themes to keep it interesting.
 Click here to read the article.

-Livestream a Fitness ClassLike many New Yorkers, chances are that your local gym or the fitness center in your building has been closed for months.
+Livestream a Fitness ClassAs an alternative to your local gym or the fitness center in your community, your residents can lean into virtual fitness options.
 Posting suggested workouts for your residents to exercise at home is a start, but there are more engaging ways to keep residents healthy including livestreamed group fitness classes led by a certified instructor.
-With a livestreamed instructor, boards and owners can customize a program suitable for an apartment, or even a series of events, that best suit the demographic of the building, create a sense of community among participants and offer residents an extra sense of accountability with the oversight of an instructor.
+With a livestreamed instructor, boards and owners can customize a program, or even a series of events, that best suit the demographic of the community, create a sense of community among participants and offer residents an extra sense of accountability with the oversight of an instructor.

-Try using these resources to find a personal trainer that’s right for your building:
+Try using these resources to find a personal trainer that’s right for your community:

 Before hiring a personal trainer, be sure to do your research.
 Always ask which certifications they carry, how long they’ve been certified and which organization’s they’ve worked with in the past.
 You may even want to request a list of references from previous clients to ensure the safety of each participant and the quality of your virtual fitness class.